blog

-Since the dawn of time people have been asking about command chaining in Ubiquity.
+Since the [dawn of time][1] people have been asking about command chaining in Ubiquity.
 If you have a translate command and an email command, it would be great to be able to, for example, translate hello to Spanish and email to Juanito.
-This is what we call command chaining or piping: in a single complex query, specifying multiple (probably two) actions and using the first’s output as the second’s input.1
+This is what we call command chaining or **[[Pipeline_(Unix)

 Today I hope to cover some of the technical considerations required in implementing command chaining in Ubiquity, and I will follow up soon with a blog post on the linguistic considerations required as well.